The following was amended and approved by the streets.mn Board October 15, 2016

 streets.mn has established these common sense guidelines which will be applied by the Editorial Council when reviewing posts.

 To comply with the streets.mn Editorial Policy, posts:

-- should further the streets.mn mission of expanding and enhancing the conversation about transportation and land use broadly construed.
+- should further the streets.mn mission of fostering positive connections and inclusive conversations about better places in Minnesota.
 Posts may range from public policy to first person accounts about streets or neighborhoods; but other topics (sports, religion, etc.) should be linked to transportation or land use.

 - should be relevant to Minnesota.
 Writing about projects in other locations or about comparative urban form may be appropriate, but the post should contain at least some tie back to Minnesota.

 - should contain no factual errors. streets.mn does not have a fact-checker.
 We expect authors to be factually correct and clearly differentiate fact from opinion.
 If there is something that is contested factually please note this and provide sources.
 Data and statistics should also be supported with a source. streets.mn relies on its Commenters to call out mistakes or errors.

 - should not contain ad hominem attacks on individuals or organizations; libel is not permitted.

 - should not be campaigning. streets.mn is a non-profit 501c(3) organization and does not endorse political candidates or directly advocate for specific decisions on issues.

 - shall adhere to streets.mn photo and text copyright and licensing policy.
 Writers should properly credit any photos and images that are not their own work.
 All posts are licensed under a Creative Commons license.

 - should be ready to publish. streets.mn’s Editorial Council reviews and lightly copy-edits posts, but we expect authors to ensure posts are ready for publication before submitting for posting.